Monday, April 05, 2010

 Either on my website: http://www.ruthaxtellmorren.com/ or blogspot, http://ruthaxtellmorren.blogspot.com/ or just look me up on Amazon or one of the other bookstore sites.

 Readers, here's a link to the book.
 By using this link when you order it, you help support this blog.

 Leave a comment for a chance to win a free copy of the book.

 Void where prohibited; the odds of winning depend on the number of entrants.
 Entering the giveaway is considered a confirmation of eligibility on behalf of the enterer in accord with these rules and any pertaining local/federal/international laws.

 The only notification you’ll receive is the winner post on this blog.
 So be sure to check back a week from Saturday to see if you won.
 You will have 6 weeks from the posting of the winners to claim your book.

-If you're reading this on Feedblitz, Facebook, or Amazon, please come to the blog to leave your comment.
-Here's the link.
+If you’re reading this on Feedblitz, Facebook, or Amazon, please come to the blog to leave your comment.
+Here’s a link.